What’s A Craftsman House? Style, History And Features

 The Bottom Line

-A Craftsman is a traditional home style from the early 20th century made popular due to its emphasis on functionality, its use of natural materials, and its timeless appreciation for hand-worked construction and building techniques and its emphasis on an open, functional living space.
+A Craftsman is a traditional home style from the early 20th century made popular due to its use of natural materials, its timeless appreciation for hand-worked construction and building techniques and its emphasis on an open, functional living space.